Gender Across the Ages – Different Views

 Come tell us how you would like to be seen.
 And treated

-Free food and live music starts at 6:00; a chance to get a snack and chat with in pairs or small groups for 10-15 minutes.
+We begin with free food and live music; a chance to get a snack and chat with in pairs or small groups to get things started.

 The heart of the event is the next hour where the full group will engage in facilitated discussion.
 Following guidelines for a civil conversation, we learn from each other by asking questions and hearing what’s important to the “other side.”
 All that’s required is a desire to understand and the willingness to listen.